 This past year’s end, I experimented with reflecting on failures alongside my successes.
 I even shared it publicly, though I acknowledge I was more generous with my wins that my losses.
 (I’m only human, and an imperfect one at that.)
 I doubt this will occur outside of new year’s resolution and old year’s reflection activities, as reflecting on how I’ve failed isn’t something I’d like to do often.
 But, there is an overall sense of growth, overcoming, and hope that comes from directly engaging with lessons I’ve had to learn by screwing up.

 3. What do you think about sharing failures online?
-Are there disadvantages for researchers who do it?

 I appreciate the failure-CV idea – it’s a rather brave and noble act.
 It helps to normalize failure in academia.
 The reality is rejection is the norm.
 If a journal touts a 8% acceptance rate, that means the overwhelming majority of papers will be rejected immediately, after the first review, or even after subsequent reviews.
 Grants, jobs, positions, and other milestones in academia likely carry similar odds of success.
 Being the best, beating out your competitors, is a bizarre feature of our profession.
 So, sharing those wounds publicly is pretty courageous.